-Connecting the cables
+Connecting the cables (Digitizer or miniDig only)

-Having installed the I-CubeX editing software, you are now ready to setup the I-CubeX hardware - the Digitizer.
+Having installed the I-CubeX editing software, you are now ready to setup the I-CubeX hardware - the Digitizer or miniDig.

-Make sure you are using a Digitizer with firmware version 4.1.
-Any other firmware is not compatible with editor v2.2 and you will receive an error message at startup.
+Make sure you are using a Digitizer with firmware version 4.1 or a miniDig with firmware version 4.4.
+Any other firmware may not be compatible with editor v2.5 and you will receive an error message at startup.

 This section will help you to make the correct connections as well as diagnose any setup problems you may encounter.
-Use the section about the Digitizer hardware for reference.
+Use the section about the hardware of the Digitizer or miniDig in the tech info section for reference.
+For more info about stand alone mode (process sensor data before outputting it as channel voice MIDI messages) and/or host mode (send out raw sensor data as sysex MIDI messages) see this section.